jdunkerley/ToDosElectron/README.md

 ![Final Build Process](assets/buildprocess.jpg?raw=true)

+This guide is probably a bit too long, so if you prefer you can just download the initial project from [github](https://github.com/jdunkerley/ToDosElectron).

 ## Importing the packages... ##

 In this guide, I am using [yarn](https://yarnpkg.com/en/) but the same process will work with `npm` as well.
 Let's start by creating an empty project by running and completing the wizard: